 - Open-mindedness, patience, and a willingness to be present for another person.

-Mentorship is a 1-year commitment, and mentors are expected to make contact with their mentees at least twice per month.
-Mentors are encouraged to meet with the mentees in person, stay in touch with their mentees via phone and text, attend mentor continued training and support groups, attend CFLS family events, and log their hours and progress during the mentorship.
+Mentorship is a 4-month commitment, and mentors are expected to make contact with their mentees at least twice per month.
+Mentors are encouraged to meet with the mentees in person, stay in touch with their mentees via phone and text, attend mentor training, and report their hours and progress during the mentorship.